Mamo Clark

-Mamo Clark (December 6, 1914 – December 18, 1986), sometimes billed as Mamo, was an American actress and author.
+Marguerite Mamo Clark (December 6, 1914 – December 18, 1986), sometimes billed as Mamo, was an American actress and author.

 Early life

-Mamo Clark was born on December 6, 1914 in Honolulu, Hawaii.
+Marguerite Mamo Clark was born on December 6, 1914, in Honolulu, Hawaii.
 On July 1, 1933, Clark sailed to the mainland United States on the SS Malolo with her stepmother, May Kaaolani Clark, and father, Joseph Kealakaimana Clark.
 Her stepmother was the daughter of John Adams Cummins.
 Her biological mother was Evelina Mahoe.
 Both her mother and stepmother were descendants of 15th-century Hawaiian chief Liloa and distant relatives of Kamehameha I.

 Film career

 She made her film debut in a featured role in Mutiny on the Bounty (1935) as Miamiti, Fletcher Christian's (Clark Gable) wife in the film.
 The following year she appeared in the serial Robinson Crusoe of Clipper Island as a Polynesian princess.
 In 1937, she appeared with Mutiny on the Bounty co-star Movita in The Hurricane.
-Clark played roles in several 'B-pictures with Pacific Island settings, for instance Hawaii Calls (1938).
+Clark played roles in several B-pictures with Pacific Island settings, for instance Hawaii Calls (1938).

 One Million B.C.
 (1940) provided her with a substantial role as the "Queen of the Rock Tribe" appearing with Lon Chaney Jr. The same year she appeared in the film The Girl From God's Country.
 She retired from films after a minor role in the Marlene Dietrich and John Wayne film Seven Sinners (1940).